About Star Dargin, PCC, CPCC

-Star incorporates over twenty years of proven corporate leadership experience into her highly successful coaching and speaking work of nearly two decades.
-Specializing in building authentic leaders strongly aligned to organizational goals, she delivers results with a direct bottom-line approach.
+Star incorporates over two decades of proven corporate leadership experience into her highly successful coaching and speaking work.
+Specializing in building authentic leaders strongly aligned to organizational goals, she delivers results with a direct bottom-line-focused approach.

 In response, she developed and now uses a unique approach designed to equip leaders with the knowledge and tools they need to sustainably build cohesive, functional, positive, results-oriented teams.
 A key pillar of her unique approach is from a place of gratitude by integrating apparent opposites into a synergistic whole.
 By relying on the power of the word “AND,” conditions that might be seen as in conflict can be opened and effectively combined.
 The result is a strong, rapport-building, innovative, and inclusive approach to team building and problem solving honed over 2,000+ hours of coaching clients and delivering hundreds of successful training modules.

 She holds a B.S. in Computer Science and has earned coaching certifications through the International Coaches Federation (ICF) and the Coaches Training Institute (CTI).
 She is a member of the National Speakers Association (NSA), and is affiliated with the Project Management Institute (PMI).
 She’s been teaching project management at Boston University since 2000.

 Personal: Star is happily married and living in New Hampshire with her husband Steve, her son Kevin, and their turtle Leo.
 Their other two adult sons and daughter in-law live nearby.